popkilli/githook-deployer/README.md

 # Github WebHook Deployer PHP Script

-- This is PHP webhook deployer script to auto git pull source code on server.
+- This is PHP Github webhook deployer script to auto git pull source code on server.

 - This webhook script can be used in Github, Bitbucket and Gitlab.